 Facebook, Twitter, and Instagram

-A free public concert on the evening of Saturday July 29, 2023, was presented at 7 p.m. to a full house at the First Presbyterian Church in Livermore; see the 2023 concert program.
+A free public concert on the evening of Saturday July 27 began promptly at 7 p.m. at the First Presbyterian Church in Livermore.
+See the concert program and a video of the concert taken by parents of one of the violin players at the request of Don Adkins.
+A concert at the church on Saturday July 29, 2023, was presented at 7 p.m. to a full house; see the 2023 concert program.
 The concert on July 23, 2022, included music by Mozart, Tchaikovsky, Khachaturian, Hérold, and Robert Smith; see the 2022 concert program.
 The 2021 concert was on July 31 and featured the first movement of Beethoven’s Symphony No. 6, “Fratres” by Arvo Pärt with concertmaster Isaiah Iny-Woods as violin soloist, “Arabian Dances” by Brian Balmages, and more.
 The concert ended with Mayhew Lake’s “The Roosters Lay Eggs in Kansas” with the audience plus the LASYO musicians singing along!
 See the 2021 concert program.

 (LASYO for 2020 was cancelled because of the Covid-19 pandemic.)
 The 2019 LASYO concert, on August 3, included pieces by Bizet, Debussy, Mozart, Sibelius — and Led Zeppelin.
 See the 2019 concert program.
 The 2018 LASYO concert was on the evening of August 4.
 See the 2018 concert program.